voussoir/voussoir.net/voussoir.net/writing/notes_on_paper/notes_on_paper.md

 - Lightness of gridlines must be tuned per-printer by experimentation.
 - The paper may become slightly curled or wavy due to the heat and rollers -- the paper will need time and/or weight to flatten back out.

+Treat yourself to heavier paper stock.
+The cheapest printer paper is usually [20lb or 75gsm](https://en.wikipedia.org/wiki/Grammage).
+Try something heavier like 28lb/105gsm or 32lb/120gsm.
+Heavier paper costs more, but it feels more pleasant to write on.
+If you enjoy it more, you'll do it more.

 Consider re-writing your notes after your class/meeting, so that you can:

 - Reorganize the information in a new order that you could not have foreseen when taking it down.